vaquarkhan/microservices-recipes-a-free-gitbook/reference/glossary.md

 A communication pattern where the sender does not wait for a response from the receiver before continuing with other tasks.
 Common in microservices for loose coupling between services.

 **Adaptive Granularity Governance: The Khan Microservice Pattern** A context-aware framework for determining optimal microservice granularity, adapting to specific business context, team structure, and technical constraints.
-Original methodology by Vaquar Khan; please cite.
+Original methodology by Viquar Khan; please cite.
 Formerly the Adaptive Granularity Strategy (also referred to historically as the Khan Pattern).
 See [NAMING.md](../NAMING.md) and [LICENSING.md](../LICENSING.md).

 ## B